feilipu/rcm2024/README.md

 - Compact Flash Module 8-bit IDE Interface for optional FAT32 formatted mass storage.

 - Also, the R2000 microprocessor has two Timers, and a Real Time clock capability, enabling time of day and interval timing.

+### Hardware Modularity

+To minimise the cost of the RCM2024 Module the majority of the accessory devices will be implemented as Sub-Modules.

+ - Power Supply Module - [Pololu D24V10F5](https://www.pololu.com/product/2831) - optional if used with RC2014 Backplane.
+ - SD Card Module - [Adafruit MicroSD Card Breakout](https://www.adafruit.com/product/254) - provides 3.3V to 5V bus conversion.
+ - Serial Module(s) - [Sparkfun FTDI Basic](https://www.sparkfun.com/products/9716) - FTDI Interface standard serial to USB conversion.

+Integrated accessories are RAM, NOR Flash, CF Card cage, RC2014 Z80 Bus using `WE1` and `OE1`, and Rabbit USB Programming Interface.

 ### Port Pin Assignment